What Are Bondage Kits?

 -

-- Entry-level kits can be affordable, but always prioritize quality over quantity or appearance.
+- Entry-level kits can be affordable, but does not mean compromising safety or quality.

 Scenario Example

-A couple new to bondage play might begin with a bondage starter kit that includes padded cuffs, a blindfold, and a soft feather tickler.
-They agree on a safeword before experimenting and periodically check on each other’s comfort throughout.
+A couple interested in their first experience might select a bondage starter kit including padded cuffs, an easy-on blindfold, and a feather tickler.
+They negotiate a safeword and check in throughout their session to ensure mutual enjoyment.

 Maintaining and Cleaning a Bondage Kit